-41. The staged ratification approach might lead to legal and procedural complexity and possibly to additional administrative burden, as each country (the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkans countries or Türkiye) could take its own path to ratification.
-Additional legal complexity would be less for a staged commitment approach where the Protocol would be ratified only once.
+(d).
+The staged ratification approach might lead to legal and procedural complexity and possibly to additional administrative burden, as each country (the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkans countries or Türkiye) could take its own path to ratification.
+While the use of the phased commitment approach would likely lead to less additional legal complexity as the Protocol would be ratified once.

-42. For annexes IV–XI (grouped by pollutant, as is currently the case, or by sector), this approach could also have an undesirable impact on the intended integrated (multi- pollutant/multi-effect) and/or synergistic approach (should each Party choose its own path), time horizon (given the significant period of time needed for a new protocol to enter into force and the even greater period of time required for the staged commitments to become effective) and might compromise the overall ambition level.
+(e) For Annexes IV–XI (grouped by pollutant, as is currently the case, or by sector), this staged ratification and/or phased commitment approaches could also have an undesirable impact on the intended integrated (multi- pollutant/multi-effect) and/or synergistic approach (should each Party choose its own path), time horizon (given the significant period of time needed for a new protocol to enter into force and the even greater period of time required for the phased commitments to become effective) and might compromise the overall ambition level.
 Due consideration of the integrated multi-pollutant, multi-pollutant approach within a staged approach would be a challenge.
-The horizontal annex VII on the timescales for the application of the limit values also needs to be taken into consideration.
+The horizontal Annex VII on the timescales for the application of the limit values also needs to be taken into consideration.
+A possible risk with a phased commitment approach is that it may not speed up ratifications, but rather delay them, in the event that a Party does not want to ratify until it is also certain that it can meet its requirements set for the second or third phase.
+In addition, the more stringent requirements envisaged in the protocol for subsequent commitment phases could be outdated before they would become applicable.

-43. A process for monitoring the implementation of the obligations of the Protocol using this approach would need to be created and might increase the workload of the group tasked with tracking said process (e.g., the Implementation Committee).
+(f).
+A process for monitoring the implementation of the obligations of the Protocol using either of these approaches would need to be created and might increase the workload of the group tasked with tracking said process (e.g., the Implementation Committee).

-C. Advantages/disadvantages of approach 3: Develop new instruments/measures
+C. Approach 3: Develop new instrument(s)/measure(s)

-44. There are advantages, disadvantages and risks involved in taking the “new treaty” approach, both for binding and non-binding frameworks.
+41. There are advantages, disadvantages and risks involved in taking the “new treaty” approach, both for binding and non-binding frameworks.
 Overall, it should be noted that often the advantages and disadvantages of a new treaty are similar in some respects to a full revision of the Gothenburg Protocol.
+Particularly in case of a broader or different scope/approach (e.g. framework approach: see below) and/or numerous amendments, a new Protocol could be deemed to be most appropriate (form following function).

-45. Previous analysis by the ad-hoc group of legal experts shows that there are only minor legal differences when considering a new treaty or full revision of the Gothenburg Protocol in terms of ratification by Parties and non-Parties to the existing Protocol.
+42. Previous analysis by the ad-hoc group of legal experts shows that there are only minor legal differences when considering a new treaty or full revision of the Gothenburg Protocol in terms of ratification by Parties and non-Parties to the existing Protocol.
 Therefore, primarily any advantages and disadvantages are political rather than legal in this respect.
+There are, however, a number of factors that should be taken into consideration when deciding for a revision of the current Protocol or a new instrument:

-;
+(a) A new Protocol could potentially touch on a broader set of issues than would be the case with an amended version and could avoid the potential complexity of numerous (separate) amendments to the existing Protocol.
+On the other hand a new Protocol could lead to lengthy and unpredictable negotiations;